 The vast majority of sea fishing rigs will contain a number of different links, clips and other items of terminal tackle.
 Indeed, links are essential for safe sea angling.
 There is a huge range of links, clips and other items available to sea anglers, and this page looks through the uses of some of the most popular.

 Links: Links are simple items of terminal tackle which are primarily used to attach weights to rigs.
 Most sea fishing rigs end in some kind of link which allows anglers to attach the weight of their choice to the rig, and also easily change weight if needed.
 Links also play a very important role in safety.
 If the weight was tied directly to the rig it would become damaged by being dragged over sand and rocks as it was reeled in.
 The link provides a strong buffer between the weight and the knot and prevents the knot from becoming damaged which would have obvious safety implications.
-There are a wide range of links on the market including Cronus Teardrop Links and Breakaway’s Fastlinks, both of which are available from Sea Angling Shop.co.uk.
+There are a wide range of links on the market such as Cronus Teardrop Links which are available from Sea Angling Shop.co.uk.
 While all of these products look somewhat different they all carry out the same role.